jmicko/known_space/known_space_reading_order_by_publishing_date.md

 used to order conflicting stories in the list.
 However, it ultimately doesn't matter which one you read first.

-The Man-Kzin Wars stories are part of the expanded universe, and are mostly not written by Larry Niven himself.
-Currently, this list only includes those stories actually written by Niven.
-In the future, the rest will be added here and tagged as optional, but Niven has stated that they are not strictly "required reading", so for now they are left out.
+The Man-Kzin Wars stories are an anthology series.
+Each book is a collection of short stories, most of which are not written by Larry Niven himself.
+Instead, they are part of a shared universe written mostly by other authors.
+Any stories that are a part of that series and were written by Niven are listed specifically, while the rest of the books are simply listed and tagged as optional.
+Niven provided some canonical information to the authors, so the stories are probably canon enough to be worth reading.
-Also they will take more time to find the publishing dates on, and I'm lazy, so, we kinda know what's really happening here, don't we?

 ________________________________________________________